saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-06-Enabling-the-S3-sleep-suspend-on-the-Lenovo-Yoga-7-AMD-Gen-7-and-possibly-others.md

 ## Conclusion

-Removal of the S3 sleep state is a terrible state of affairs, not for the technical problem itself, rather, because it shows how a misguided and obtuse decision from Microsoft had a profound effect on the whole computing ecosystem.
+Removal of the S3 sleep state is a terrible state of affairs.

+It's not clear who drove this change; according to some, Microsoft initiated it, in its push for the "Connected/Modern Standby"; according to others, the producers did.

+I believe that Microsoft has been the drive, in particular, considering that they've been pushing the Modern Standby through a campaign of deceptive half-truths.
+Don't forget that Microsoft ships on the near-totality of the (non-Mac) desktop PCs, and they have an enormous leverage on producers.

+The future is uncertain.
 Some hardware producers do make available the S3 option in the firmware; vote with your wallet (and some noise 😁).